 Simple is the new smart

-When considering what hairstyle to go with, it may be wise to go with an elegant updo that will allow you to go footloose till the wee hours of the morning.
-If however you would like to wear your hair more naturally, do invest in a stylist who would be able to manage your look all day as the humidity, breeze and salinity could ruin your look on the big day.
+When considering what hairstyle to go with, we recommend going with an elegant updo that will allow you to go footloose till the wee hours of the morning.
+If however you would like to wear your hair more naturally, having a stylist who would be able to manage your look all day due to the humidity, breeze and salinity is necessary.